n-andr/push_swap/README.md

 # Push-Swap

-Push-Swap is a sorting algorithm project at [Your School/Institution], where the goal is to create a program that sorts a stack of integers using a limited set of instructions.
+Push-Swap is a sorting algorithm project at 42 coding school, where the goal is to create a program that sorts a stack of integers using a limited set of instructions.
 The project challenges students to devise an efficient algorithm to sort the stack with the least number of operations possible.

 ## Overview